containerscrew/kernelsnoop/README.md

 poetry run python3 src/kernelsnoop/__main__.py
 # check version
 poetry run python3 src/kernelsnoop/__main__.py --version
+# kill the process running in the foreground
+killall python3
 ```

 > Also take a look to the [Makefile](./Makefile).
 You will see some useful commands.